BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/user/install.md

 If you enabled `GPU` support (or it was automatically enabled by the `AUTO` mode), you will also need to install the `nvidia-cuda-runtime` package corresponding to the CUDA version detected by `nvidia-smi` as explained in the *Getting Started* section above.
 You will also need to manually install `cupy-cuda11x` or `cupy-cuda12x` according to your CUDA version.

+### conda vs pip installation

+Both `conda` and `pip+venv` installations are supported, but they have different advantages and disadvantages:

+- **conda**:
+  - Pros:
+    - Automatically manages compilers and dependencies which makes it easier to define a build-from-source environment.
+    - Provides a consistent environment across different platforms.
+    - On some platforms, `conda` will automatically detect the capabilities of your CPU and will install a package optimized for it (for x86_64 architectures on linux/macOS).
+  - Cons:
+    - May not always have the latest version of FEW available immediately.
+    - Requires conda/mamba/micromamba to be installed.
+- **pip+venv**:
+  - Pros:
+    - More flexible in terms of package versions and dependencies.
+    - Can be used in any Python environment without requiring conda.
+    - Allows for more control over the installation process.
+  - Cons:
+    - Requires manual installation of compilers and dependencies.
+    - May install non-optimized builds of the package to allow for broader hardware compatibility.